snap-stanford/snap-python/doc/source/reference/composite.rst

         SNAP.py types rather than Python types.

-   Below is some code demonstrating the use of the TPair type:
+   Below is some code demonstrating the use of the :class:`TPair` type:

       >>> pr = snap.TIntPr(10, 15)
       >>> print pr.Val1.Val